 When something stressful happens, or we think something is wrong, most people don’t stay calm.
 People are often reactionary.
 We wind up dealing with the unconscious fight, flight, or freeze response generated by our animal brains.
-We resist reality, whatever thing was given to us.
+We resist reality.
 We fall back into old patterns of blame, anxiety, confusion, addiction, distraction, or overwhelm.

-One helpful mindfulness practice is to become aware that you can choose what to focus on.
-Our thoughts often feel out of our control, but with practice—via meditation, for example—we can choose to focus our thoughts.
-We can only really focus on one thing at a time.
+A helpful mindfulness practice is to become aware that you can choose your thoughts.
+Our thoughts often feel out of our control, but with practice, we can choose what perspective is the most helpful in any given situation.
+We can only truly focus on one thing at a time.
 So choose wisely: choose the thought that feels good.

-Unfortunately for us humans, the tendency is to focus on THE ONE THING that we choose to perceive as bad or wrong, instead of something in our life that’s right.
-If you’ve got food, shelter, friends and loved ones, you’re winning the game of life!
-Yet we worry and we regret instead of focusing on the good that’s right here and now.
+Unfortunately for most people, the tendency is to focus on whatever is going wrong, instead of everything that’s going right.
+If you’ve got food, shelter, friends and loved ones, you’re winning the game of life.
+Yet we tend to worry about the future and regret the past, instead of focusing on the good that’s right here and now.

 When you allow yourself to choose your perspective, you enable yourself to choose happiness.
-It can be hard to grasp that we have a choice when the conditions aren’t right, but happiness is always an option.
+It can be hard to grasp that we have a choice when the conditions are absolutely never perfect, but happiness is always an option.

 The other day I was walking the dog with my daughter and, in my limited perspective, it was murderously cold out.
 My daughter said, “There’s something fun about everything.
 As soon as you can figure out what the fun thing is, you can start having a good time.”
 Words to live by, from a seven-year-old.

 So what do you do in that situation?
 You fix it.
-You either fix the relationship, if it can be fixed. (“Fixing” it might mean ending it.)
-Or you fix your perspective, if that could lead to happiness.
-Either way, you do it with an honest perspective of what’s real and what you require to be happy.
+You fix the relationship, if it can be fixed.
+“Fixing” it might mean working out misunderstandings with this person, or seeing a therapist to get a deeper understanding of yourself, or it could mean deciding to end the friendship.
+Or you might decide instead to fix your perspective, if that could lead to greater control over your happiness.
+Either way, you handle the problem with an honest perspective of what’s real and what you require to be happy.

 3. Ditch Inherited Belief Patterns

-We all hold onto inherited belief patterns, whether we want to or not, and whether we realize it or not.
+We all hold onto inherited belief patterns.
 These beliefs might be how our parents thought or how society as a whole thinks.
 Even if we disagree with these beliefs, we might unconsciously act in ways that reflect this ingrained conditioning.

-As opposed to criticizing and blaming others, you can look at problems with a calm perspective and get to solving them.
+As opposed to criticizing and blaming others, you can look at problems with a calm perspective and solve them.

-With these three consciousness methods of meditation, choosing your focus, and choosing your beliefs, you can boost your emotional intelligence and your happiness levels.
+With these three consciousness methods of meditation, choosing your perspective, and choosing your beliefs, you can boost your emotional intelligence and your happiness levels.